The Hidden Cost of Vibe Coding

 Why current tools don't fix it

 git log is unreadable at this volume.
 The format was designed for slow, deliberate commits.
-We're producing fifty a day.
+AI-assisted developers are producing many times that volume.

 Linear and Jira track plans.
 They have no way to see what the AI actually shipped, only what you intended to ship.
 The gap between those two has gotten really wide.